Argentina's Macri, Trump discuss Venezuela in call: spokesman

-BUENOS AIRES Argentina's President Mauricio Macri and U.S. President Donald Trump shared their "concern" over Venezuela in a Wednesday phone call, Macri's spokesman told Reuters.
+BUENOS AIRES (Reuters) - Argentina's President Mauricio Macri and U.S. President Donald Trump shared their "concern" over Venezuela in a Wednesday phone call, Macri's spokesman told Reuters.

 Trump also invited Macri to visit the United States, the office of Argentina's presidency said in a statement.
 The two leaders spoke broadly about Latin America and on "Venezuela in particular" in the five-minute-long call, the statement said.